neubaumj/JohnHopkins_Tidy_DS/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Details Steps in Processing the Data
+Code Book of Details Steps in Processing the Data
 ===================

 The data was processed using a scrip named run_analysis.R